b-lukaszuk/BS_wJ_eng/contents/touch_typing.md

-In this exercise your job is to write a [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) based application, like the one presented in the GIF below (it doesn't have to be exact), that measures your (touch) typing speed.
+In this exercise your job is to write a [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) based application, similar to the one presented in the GIF below, that measures your (touch) typing speed.

 ![A terminal based application that measures typing speed.](./images/touchTyping.gif){#fig:touchTyping}